 So if you want to think like a compensation expert, use this 5 factor framework:

-To determine the appropriate pay rate for a position, the compensation professionals at Keating Advisors start with the data in salary surveys, and then adjust their salary recommendations based on the five factor framework below (Click on the chart to enlarge the image):
+To determine the appropriate pay rate for a position, the compensation professionals at Keating Advisors start with the data in salary surveys, and then adjust their salary recommendations based on the five factor framework below:

 - If the local supply of talent for a particular skill is scarce, you might need to pay at the 75th percentile of salaries in the survey.